thejacobhardman/Clappy-Bird/README.md

 # Clappy Bird
  A clone of Flappy Bird with level generation based on audio files, and controls based on sound input.
 All built with Pygame.

+ If you're bad at Flappy Bird like Jacob you can enable dev mode by setting the Player class' property to true in its __init__ function.

+ Controls:
+ - Space: Jump

  Credits:
  Project Lead - Michael Vigil
  Frontend Team - Jacob Hardman, Emma Ogle